Nobody9714/NoIPScan/README.md

 5. Open the NoIPScan folder.

-7. Double click the "NoIPScann.bat" file.
+7. Double click the file called "NoIPScan.bat".

 9. The python script will check for and ask permission to install any missing dependencies.
 Press y then enter to move forward.